awsdocs/amazon-lex-developer-guide/doc_source/how-it-works.md

   Amazon Lex also provides built\-in slot types\.
 For example, `AMAZON.NUMBER` is a built\-in slot type that you can use for the number of pizzas ordered\.
 For more information, see [Built\-in Intents and Slot Types](howitworks-builtins.md)\.

+For a list of AWS Regions where Amazon Lex is available, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#lex_region) in the *Amazon Web Services General Reference*\.

+Currently, Amazon Lex supports only US English language\.
+That is, Amazon Lex trains your bots to understand only US English\.

 The following topics provide additional information\.
 We recommend that you review them in order and then explore the [Getting Started with Amazon Lex](getting-started.md) exercises\.

 **Topics**